United Black Youth League: Campaigns

-The group campaigned against the deportation of Nasari Begnum, who received a deportation order upon her divorce from her husband who help a British citizenship.
+The group campaigned against the deportation of Nasari Begnum, who received a deportation order upon her divorce from her husband who held a British citizenship.

 The League also organised protests in support of Anwar Ditta, a British-born Asian women, whom the Home Office refused to allow her to bring her Pakistan-born children to live with her.
 While the Home Office claimed that there was no proof that Ditta's children were those of her and her husband, the League's protests led to the use of newly invented DNA profiling, to prove that they were and were granted access to stay.

 UBYL campaigned against the prosecution of Gary Pemberton, an Asian security guard who was accused of assaulting a police officer.
 The members investigated the allegations and protests his arrest, eventually finding that it was the officer who had in fact assaulted Pemberton.

 Bradford Twelve trial

 On 30 June 1981, twelve members of the league were arrested in Bradford after a police raid found them in possession of thirty eight milk bottles filled with petrol.
 The members claimed that they were a preemptive self-defence measure against the possibility of attacks from white power skinhead gangs and National Front members, which were commonplace at the time through the events that led to the 1981 England riots and related hate crimes.
 In 2006, former member Saeed Hussain stated, in reference to the events, that "we would not let fascists walk in and actually destroy a part of Bradford where Black communities lived.
 So we took a decision that we would actually find ways of defending the community ourselves.
 And that decision led to the fact that Molotov Cocktails were manufactured and they were hidden and as and when the need arose we would be prepared to use those."

-On 5 August 1981, the Evening Standard reported that "A plot to petrol bomb a city's police, skinheads and large stores was foiled when its three ring leaders were arrested", with the Daily Telegraph reporting the next day that "Eleven Asians" were arrest "in plot to bomb police" and the Sheffield Star reporting "Bomb Factory find in Yorks: Police smashed a huge petrol bomb factory in Yorkshire today... taking charge of at least 100 bombs and holding four men for questioning".
-Whereas, Telegraph & Argus reported that "very little had actually taken place".
+On 5 August 1981, the Evening Standard reported that "A plot to petrol bomb a city's police, skinheads and large stores was foiled when its three ring leaders were arrested", with the Daily Telegraph reporting the next day that "Eleven Asians" were arrested "in plot to bomb police" and the Sheffield Star reporting "Bomb Factory find in Yorks: Police smashed a huge petrol bomb factory in Yorkshire today... taking charge of at least 100 bombs and holding four men for questioning".
+Whereas the Telegraph & Argus reported that "very little had actually taken place".
 According to Race and Racism in Contemporary Britain by John Solomos, these statements were taken solely from the police prosecution, with no newspapers presenting the position of the defence.

 In a 1981 article by Class Struggle newspaper, it was cited that "they were subject to racist abuse, threats and brutality".
 According to a 2006 statement from League member Tariq Mehmood, law enforcement attempted to start fights between Mehmood and other inmates during the trial, by having him share a cell with skinheads, however these incidents later became increasingly relaxed.